It’s time for better results – more leads, more revenue – with Facebook ads.

-#5 Segment Audiences and Tailor Copy
+Tip #5 – Segment Audiences and Tailor Copy

-Segment your audiences to test which ones are converting better so that you can tailor the copy in your ads specifically to that market.
+Your fifth Facebook ads tip is to segment your audiences to test which ones are converting better so that you can tailor the copy in your ads specifically to that market.
 You can draw attention to your ad by mentioning that segment by name.